isaacs/blog.izs.me/src/pages/2018/12/porting-to-gatsby.md

   handling was a bit of a confusing learning curve.
 (Gatsby and Graphql make this both better and worse in different ways.)
 JSX is an itchy sweater that I resent wearing.
-It's not _hard_ to use, in fact, it's pretty easy, but the ceremony feels excessive, and for example switching between `{xyz}` in JSX and `${xyz}` in template strings is annoying.
+It's not _hard_ to use, in fact, it's pretty easy, but the ceremony feels excessive, and switching between `{xyz}` in JSX and `${xyz}` in template strings is annoying.

 - **Gatsby**: pretty effin rad.
 I like it a lot.
 Blends really nice dev-time hotswap experience with a powerful component model and an optimized static SSR build for production.

-  The docs are well written, and it has some, but there are not nearly enough.
+  The docs are well written, and it has them, but there are not nearly enough.
 As a result, they sometimes jump way too fast from "this is how you type codes into an editor" to "and then you use React components to..."
 The tutorials were frustrating at first because of